Brisbane's Sister City - Semarang

 - is iconic for its multicultural history and colonial architecture

-- has temperatures ranging from 24 to 32°C and an average humidity of 77%
+- has temperatures ranging from 24 to 32°C and an average humidity of 77 percent

 - is one of the major commercial trading centres of Java

-- has a population of approximately 1.5 million people, predominantly Javanese.
+- has a population of more than 1.5 million people, predominantly Javanese.

 Semarang is an important port city, handling a major percentage of Indonesia’s shipping.
 Semarang’s major industries are: